Values and Vision

 (Please also refer to our SMSC Policy, Worship Policy and Positive Behaviour Policy on the Policies page)

-As you can see in school our strap line ‘Let your light shine’ from Matthew 5:16.
+As you can see for your self during a visit to school our strap line is ‘Let your light shine’ from Matthew 5:16.
 At Eyam we strive to share good deeds in order to help others and reflect the nature of Christ.
-We study these Christian virtues of compassion, hope, trust, friendship, generosity, respect, courage, thankfulness, justice and truthfulness during Worship and reflect on how we can show them through our everyday lives at home and at school as well as in the community.
-At Eyam we show that Gods light shines through our attitudes, words and deeds.
+We study Christian virtues such as compassion, hope, trust, friendship, generosity, respect, courage, thankfulness, justice and truthfulness during Worship and reflect on how we can show them through our everyday lives at home and at school as well as in the community.
+At Eyam we show that God’s light shines through our attitudes, words and deeds – this might be through buying Fair trade goods at the supermarket or collecting clothes to send to refugees or simply checking our friends are feeling happy at playtime, as all these activities help other people and show that we live life of hope.

 Our Vision Statement